-No evidence of CEO statement on workplace mental health.
+0 No evidence of CEO s mental health. statement o on workplace 0 mental health.

 10 Clear evidence of the CEO signalling the company's leadership commitment to workplace mental health.

 - Companies should signal their absolute commitment to workplace mental health via a CEO statement or by acting as signatory to relevant codes, policies and/or programmes. - Companies that present CEO statements in key corporate disclosure channels, such as the annual report and accounts, sustainability reporting, policies, business updates or the corporate website are awarded maximum points. - Whilst it is recognised that other executive sponsors may promote or lead the company's approach to mental health, this question if looking for evidence that the CEO, as the most senior officer of the company, is willing to champion the issue and to signal that it is being led from the leadership team.